chris-trag/splash-screen-fire-tv-demo/README.md

 **Step 3:** Create the splash screen activity

-Create a new activity responsible just to display the splash screen, launch the main activity and terminate.
+Create a new activity responsible for displaying the splash screen, launch the main activity, then terminate:

 ```kotlin
 class SplashScreenActivity : AppCompatActivity() {